FantasyofPerfectCode/great-expectations/README.md

 Is there a way of working that is universally applicable?

-What do we mean by quality code?
+What properties would you expect to see in a quality codebase?

 ## Conversations